 - Analyze client-specified problems to develop hardware and software solutions that fulfill operational requirements.

-- Modify and test systems and networks to add functionality and improve workflow.
+- Modify and test systems and networks to add functionality, improving 45% of workflow.

 - Develop and modify system design procedures to meet updated quality and security standards.